thaison-uet/SquareGrid/README.md

 - ShapeDrawingKit: https://github.com/thaison-uet/ShapeDrawingKit.git
   A individiual Swift package for shape drawing, image display, and filter application using Metal for optimized graphics operations

-## License

-This project is proprietary and confidential.